 After relocating to Charleston in 2005, Linda was Artistic Director for “Edgar Allen Poe: Back From the Grave” and has worked extensively in Charleston theatre.
 She recently directed “The Brain That Wouldn’t Die” at the Charleston Music Hall.
 Linda’s focus is bringing excellence and integrity to the Southeast film industry.

-Tommy Melton is the Publisher/editor of the Southeast Film guide since – 1998.
-The Southeast Film Guide is an annual, glossy magazine designed to promote this region to decision-makers, including producers and legislators, and to enhance the volume and quality of film projects that locate to South Carolina.
+Tommy Melton is the Publisher/editor of the Southeast Film guide since 1998.
+The Guide is an annual, glossy magazine designed to promote this region to film industry decision-makers, including producers and legislators.

-Tommy spent 5 years in Los Angeles producing equity waver plays in Hollywood and working crew on feature films and TV projects before returning home to Columbia.
+Tommy spent 5 years in Los Angeles producing equity waver plays in Hollywood and working crew on feature films and TV projects before returning home to Charleston.

-As a CFA Board member, Tommy is constantly thinking of new ways to promote and protect the film industry in South Carolina through his many valuable contacts all over the state.
-He is presently working on getting more participation from other regions in the state for CFA membership and local legislative help.
+As a CFA Board member, he is constantly thinking of new ways to promote and protect the film industry in South Carolina through his many valuable contacts all over the state.
+He is presently working on getting more participation from other regions in the state for CFA membership and local legislative involvement.

 “I’m Harry.
 I like turtles.
 Kitty cats.
 And baby monkeys.
 Vote for me.”